Fortelle/pokemon-learnsets/README.md

 # pokemon-learnsets
-A collection of Pokemon leansets from all of the core series games.
+A collection of Pokemon learnsets from all of the core series games.

 # Sources
 | Key | ROM | Release date |